 A sleeper recruit, which is also known as a project, is someone who has the potential to surprise by overperforming as compared to their recruiting ratings.
 This may be due to not as much information being available about this player or the player needing to play in a position in high school that is not as suited to the player’s long-term potential.
 Or perhaps this is a quality running back in a passing-oriented offense.
 Maybe this player has been injured a lot in high school.
 Simply put, these are players who have potential but enough unknowns and question marks to make many wary.

 Of course, it’s great to be playing for one of the best high schools in USA and be rated highly by ESPN high school football and other rankings websites, but the only thing that matters in the end are scholarship offers.
-Next College Student Athlete is one resource that helps players navigate things like the recruiting guidelines, which camps and combines to attend and how to create and disseminate highlight videos.
+NCSA College Recruiting is one resource that helps players navigate things like the recruiting guidelines, which camps and combines to attend and how to create and disseminate highlight videos.
 The goal for those at NCSA and the athletes that they work with is finding the best overall fits athletically, academically and otherwise.

 NCSA has been doing this for football players and all types of soon-to-be college athletes since it was founded in 2000 by Chris Krause.
 He was a football player in the 1980s who ended up at Vanderbilt University, but it was not an easy journey.
 He struggled with not fully understanding the recruiting process and with engaging in it with coaches who were so much more experienced in it than he was.
 As a result, he founded NCSA to help educate future high school players so that they’d have a much firmer grasp of the process and how they could find their best fit.

 Over the years, many of the 35,000 coaches in the NCSA system and the 150,000 athletes who have reported committing to a college sports team since its founding have been pleased with what NCSA offered them.
 In fact, NCSA’s received an average rating of near-perfect 4.9 stars on Google Reviews.
 If you’d like to join this community, fill out your free profile today.
-Make sure to call 866 495-5172 if you have any questions about it or about what NCSA can offer you.